Cebu: Media

-Despite having their own local stations, Cebuanos prefer to watch the Philippines's several dominant television networks, namely: ABS-CBN (now Kapamilya Channel and A2Z), People's Television Network, IBC, TV5, CNN Philippines (now RPTV) and GMA Network.
+Despite having their own local stations, Cebuanos prefer to watch the Philippines's several dominant television networks, namely: ABS-CBN (now Kapamilya Channel, A2Z and ALLTV), People's Television Network, Radio Philippines Network, IBC, GMA Network and TV5.

 While national newspapers have a presence on the island, Cebu has English-language local newspapers – The Freeman (under the Star Group), SunStar Cebu and Cebu Daily News (under the Inquirer Group): and Cebuano-language newspapers – SunStar SuperBalita owned by SunStar, and Banat News owned by The Freeman.
 Each of the local newspapers sell cheaper than their national counterparts.

 Education

 University of San Carlos, one of the oldest universities in the Philippines.

 The Philippine elementary school begins in Grades 1 to 6.
 The high school program takes six years, from Grades 7 through to 12, taken after graduating from elementary school.
 Cebu is considered as the main education hub in the Visayas.
 It has eleven large universities each with a number of college branches mostly throughout the capital, Cebu City, and more than a dozen other schools and universities specializing in various courses such as Medicine, Engineering, Nautical courses, Nursing, Law, Commerce, Education, Computer and IT and other professions.

 The most prominent of these universities are (in alphabetical order):